 Indicator 3.
-(1.1A.a | 2.1.A.a) Young Patch Size Distribution
+(1.1A.a | 2.1.A.a) Young Patch Size Distribution within stands, and by influencing the size distribution, edge characteristics, and dispersion of stands across the landscape (Zackrisson, 1977).

 Indicator Statement Target and Variance The young forest patch size Target: As per the "Landscape Biodiversity Objectives for the PG TSA" distribution by NDU within the DFA Variance : +/- 15%